hgnichols/auto-track-web/README.md

 5. **Schedule reminders**
    - Hit `POST /api/reminders/trigger` with the header `Authorization: Bearer $REMINDER_CRON_SECRET`.
+   - `npm run cron:reminders` triggers the job manually and is safe to wire into any scheduler; the script defaults to `REMINDER_APP_BASE_URL` and accepts `REMINDER_TRIGGER_URL` when you need a fully-qualified target.
-   - Configure a cron job (Vercel Cron, GitHub Actions, etc.) to call the endpoint daily.
+   - Configure a cron job (system cron, Vercel Cron, GitHub Actions, etc.) to call the script daily at 10am Eastern.
+Example crontab entry:
+     ```
+     CRON_TZ=America/New_York 0 10 * * * /usr/bin/env node /path/to/repo/scripts/run-reminder-job.mjs >> /var/log/autotrack-reminders.log 2>&1
+     ```
      The handler sends maintenance reminders and mileage update nudges via Resend, de-duplicating sends with the last sent timestamp on each record.

 ---